 A few decades ago, students were limited in project creation.
 For example, if a class wanted to collaborate to write a book, getting it published in a timely and affordable manner was not a possibility.
 Similarly, recording any audio or video required expensive and specialized equipment.
 Now, many students have easier access to technology, making goals like these possible.

-“Technology allows students to author and create their projects, moving them into higher-order learning,” says Dr. Giblin.
+“Technology allows students to author and create their projects, moving them into higher-order learning,” Giblin says.
 “Instead of reading about a topic, students can create and author learning experiences for themselves and others.
 For example, a middle school class discussing empathy may interview different people about their understanding of what it means to be empathetic.”

 How Teachers Can Utilize Technology to Have a Greater Impact